JohnnyLomas/JohnnyLomas.github.io/README.txt

 	Garmin's security happy by using the sign-in through the web interface?
 Make sure to restart R after failed login attempts, this seems to help?

+New Feature Ideas:
+1. Facet wrap cumulative charts by activity or month
+2. Rendering for interative charts?
+Highcharts or plotly?
+Want zoom for entire period of record...